drewgriffinSU/Project/README.md

 ![biit](biit.png)

 # Qualities
 When creating the ad, I wanted to keep the image simple, yet attractive.
 I wanted the image to bring them in, and if they make it to the text that's great.
+I wanted to relate to them.
+In the second ad, I kept the same wording but changed the image.
+I used photoshop to turn out logo into a wood carving to relate to carpenters.
+I only used three words, Savings, Service, and Expertise.
+I wanted the auidence to see these with the wood logo, and think what is this?
+Then they go into the text to learn more.

 # Culteral Meaning